ChakraOpticsLab/SIFT/README.md

-# SIFT
+# Signal Improved ultra-Fast Light-sheet Microscope (SIFT)
-Signal Improved ultra-Fast Light-sheet Microscope (SIFT) for large tissue imaging.
+SIFT is a clear tisuue microscopic inititive that